Chapter 2: Of Heart and Home

 Lissa’s best friend bit back a smile as she leaned against the other side of the bench, toying with a loose ginger root.

-Isa Øttsen was a perfect blend of the south and the east—strong, long limbs and posture to rival the gods’ with her copper skin and deep brown hair.
+Isa Øttsen was a perfect blend of the east and the south—strong, long limbs and posture to rival the gods’ with her copper skin and deep brown hair.
 She was built every bit like the hunter her Navoyan father was, but everything soft and good about Isa came from her Argadeshi mother, as well as her jeweled green irises.

 Ella let out an exaggerated sigh.
-“Plus it is getting late and you are going to close the shop soon and I wanted shepherd’s pie, which you don’t know how to make—”
+“Plus, it’s getting late and you are going to close the shop soon and I wanted shepherd’s pie, which you don’t know how to make—”

 “I absolutely can make—” Lissa interrupted.